 Option 4: Rent directly from an owner

 This is the most ideal option, because it eliminates the requirements and the costs associated with both the inmobiliarias and the aseguradoras.
 In my searches, I frequently asked the door guys of buildings if any of the owners were renting directly.
 I had very little success with this strategy, but I still think it is worth considering because it can be a time and money saver if you find an owner willing to negotiate directly.
 This is difficult, because not many owners will directly market their properties, so it can be tough to find a place.
-Word of mouth could work in finding a place, but generally the vast majority of apartments are listed with an agency.
+Word of mouth could work in finding a place, but generally the vast majority of medellin apartments for rent are listed with an agency.

 If you want to try this strategy but are short on Spanish, find an apartment building you’d like to live in, walk up the door guy, and say something like: